coveo/source.coveo.com/_posts/2021-06-21-partial-sku-search.md

 Check out our documentation for more details on how to add a [mapping rule](https://docs.coveo.com/en/1640/index-content/manage-source-mappings#add-or-edit-a-mapping-rule).

-For sources that use the Push API you can take another approach.
+For sources that use the [Push API](https://docs.coveo.com/en/68/index-content/push-api) you can take another approach.
 If you compute the list of partial SKU values and submit them as another field in the index, then no indexing extension is required.
-Just make sure that your field has the characteristics described here: 'string' type, 'Multi-Value Facet' and 'Free text search'.
+Just make sure that your field has the characteristics described here: 'string' type, 'Multi-Value Facet', and 'Free text search'.

-{% highlight JSON %}
-    {
-      "name": "product_partial_match",
-      "description": "",
-      "type": "STRING",
-      "includeInQuery": true,
-      "includeInResults": true,
-      "mergeWithLexicon": false,
-      "smartDateFacet": false,
-      "facet": true,
-      "multiValueFacet": true,
-      "hierarchicalFacet": false,
-      "sort": false,
-      "ranking": false,
-      "stemming": false,
-      "multiValueFacetTokenizers": ";",
-      "useCacheForNestedQuery": false,
-      "useCacheForSort": false,
-      "useCacheForNumericQuery": false,
-      "useCacheForComputedFacet": false,
-      "dateFormat": "",
-      "system": false
-    }
-{% end highlight%}

 If your data source doesn’t already have a single metadata field that holds the SKU, you should explore ways to standardize the data.
 Alternatively, you can add configuration to do SKU decomposition on each field that should be inspected and parsed.